Badagry residents commend security at Greater Lagos Festival — Daily Times Nigeria

 “There were big plasma TV at every corner to show matches during last event, we hope Guinness will introduce it before the end of the event,’’ he said.

-Mr Samson Apata, Supervisor for Education and Tourism, Badagry Local Government, told Daily Times the event was an avenue to unite people of the town.
+Mr Samson Apata, Supervisor for Education and Tourism, Badagry Local Government, told NAN the event was an avenue to unite people of the town.

 According to Apata, Greater Lagos has brought together all the people of Badagry in particular and Lagos in general.
 (NAN)